What to expect as a patient

 Chest Pain Evaluation Unit

-For patients attending the Emergency Department with chest pain who require ongoing investigation and treatment.
+At St. Vincent’s University Hospital, the Chest Pain Evaluation Unit provides specialised care for patients presenting to the Emergency Department with chest pain requiring ongoing investigation and treatment.

-• Care is also provided by our cardiology advanced nurse practitioner with direct access to the cardiology team on call
+- Patients receive care, including supervision by cardiology advanced nurse practitioners with direct access to the on-call cardiology team.

 Step 4: Discharge or Admission

-• Some patients – who do not require any treatment which is only available at St. Vincent’s University Hospital – may be admitted to St Michael’s Hospital in Dun Laoghaire or St Columcille’s Hospital, Loughlinstown
+- Patients who do not require specific treatments available only at St. Vincent’s University Hospital may be admitted to St. Michael’s Hospital in Dun Laoghaire or St. Columcille’s Hospital in Loughlinstown.

-• The hospital’s priority is to get patients to an inpatient ward bed as soon as it is possible and safe to do so
+- Our priority is to transfer patients to an inpatient ward bed as soon as it is safe and feasible to do so.

-Find out more about what to expect on arrival to the Emergency Department in our list of frequently asked questions.
-Or visit our Post Emergency Department Clinics if your treatment requires follow up on another day.
+For more information about arriving at the Emergency Department, visit our list of frequently asked questions.
+If your treatment requires follow-up on another day, please visit our Post Emergency Department Clinics.
 Find out what to expect as a visitor to the Emergency Department.